Interface

 Arguments

-• trace: a trace from groebner_learn.
+• trace: a trace produced by groebner_learn.

 • polynomials: an array of polynomials.
-Must be polynomials from AbstractAlgebra.jl over GF(p).
-It is possible to supply a tuple of N arrays to compute N Groebner bases simultaneously, which could be more efficient overall than computing them in separate.
+Must be polynomials from AbstractAlgebra.jl or Nemo.jl over GF(p) or Nemo.GF(p).
+It is possible to supply a tuple of N arrays of polynomials to compute N Groebner bases simultaneously.
+This could be more efficient overall than computing them in separate.

 Possible Options